 - Unless you find a UPS store that offers mail forwarding, you’d need to always walk into the place to pick up your mail.
 If not, they may pile up and attract a surcharge.
 This becomes an issue when you travel out of town for a while.

-- A UPS mailbox is what you’ll find in a post office; it’s physical and doesn’t offer those online services you get from a virtual mailbox, like forwarding or Recycling.
+- You’ll find a UPS mailbox in a post office; it’s physical and doesn’t offer the online services you get from a virtual mailbox, like forwarding or Recycling.

 - UPS mailboxes cost far more than a USPS PO Box.
 Therefore, it would not make sense to subscribe to the former if you wouldn’t particularly need its services.
 On the other hand, if you want an address to receive your USPS mail, it’s better to stick with a PO Box.